estruyf/blog-content/content/posts/2025-11-28-from-prompt-engineering-to-agentic-ai-my-evolving-dev-workflow.md

 I start with a simple, high-level prompt.
 For example:

-> "Create me a dashboard with React and Tailwind CSS.
+> Create me a dashboard with React and Tailwind CSS.
 The data I want to show is the session name, the description, and a link to the management page.
-Besides that, you also need to create a backend to fetch all the necessary data."
+Besides that, you also need to create a backend to fetch all the necessary data.

 That's it.
 No 20-minute specification.
 Just a clear goal.